Universal-Team/db/docs/_3ds/flappy3ds.md

     option in options menu, however, you can still press on where it was supposed to be to change the setting</li>

+    <li>I am aware that the death count does not increase when dying to the ground</li>

+    <li>I am aware that if the ground is too high, you die instantly</li>

     </ul>

     <h2 dir="auto">FBI QR CODE:</h2>